First published October 20th, 2009. I have added a recent message from Our Lady below…

-We are watching the Fifth Seal breaking open in real time.
+We are watching this Fifth Seal breaking open in real time.
 This comprises part of the warning cf. Warnings in the Wind that was given by Our Lady of Kibeho, who twelve years before the Rwandan genocide, revealed to a few children in graphic detail visions of coming violence and “rivers of blood.”
 But then Our Lady said that this was a warning for the world.

 The world hastens to its ruin, it will fall into the abyss… The world is rebellious against God, it commits too many sins, it has neither love nor peace.
 If you do not repent and do not convert your hearts, you will fall into the abyss. —www.kibeho.org

 Madness would break out all over the world if we did not repent—Hell Unleashed.
 Dear brothers and sisters, this cup, foaming over with the pride of men, has begun to overflow.
 How many more drops of abortion?
 How many more blasphemies?
 How many more wars?
+How many more massacres?
 How much more pornography, especially child pornography?
 How many more innocent souls broken to pieces by the lust, greed, and selfishness of men?
 When I wrote this in 2009 while in Europe, I heard the words clearly in my heart: